-The consolidated financial statements include the accounts of Veru and its wholly owned subsidiaries, Aspen Park Pharmaceuticals, Inc. ("APP") and The Female Health Company Limited, and The Female Health Company Limited's wholly owned subsidiaries, The Female Health Company (UK) plc and The Female Health Company (M) SDN.BHD.
+The consolidated financial statements include the accounts of Veru and its wholly owned subsidiaries, Aspen Park Pharmaceuticals, Inc. ("APP") and The Female Health Company Limited, and The Female Health Company Limited's wholly owned subsidiary, The Female Health Company (UK) plc, and The Female Health Company (UK) plc's wholly owned subsidiary, The Female Health Company (M) SDN.BHD.
 All significant intercompany transactions and accounts have been eliminated in consolidation.
 Prior to the completion of the acquisition (the "APP Acquisition") of APP through the merger of a wholly owned subsidiary of the Company into APP, the Company had been a single product company engaged in marketing, manufacturing and distributing a consumer health care product, the FC2 Female Condom® ("FC2").
 The completion of the APP Acquisition transitioned the Company into a biopharmaceutical company with multiple drug products under clinical development focused on urology and oncology.
-Nearly all of the Company is net revenues during the three and six months ended March 31, 2018 and 2017 were derived from sales of FC2.
-The Female Health Company (IK) plc, which is located in London, England (collectively the "U.K. subsidiary").
+Nearly all of the Company's net revenues during the three and nine months ended June 30, 2018 and 2017 were derived from sales of FC2.
+The Female Health Company Limited is the holding company of The Female Health Company (UK) plc, which is located in London, England (collectively the "U.K. subsidiary").
 The Female Health Company (M) SDN.BHD leases a manufacturing facility located in Selangor D.E., Malaysia (the "Malaysia subsidiary").
 The Company's headquarters are located in Miami, Florida in a leased office facility.

-FC2 has been distributed in either or both commercial (private sector) and public health sector markets in144 countries.
+FC2 has been distributed in either or both commercial (private sector) and public health sector markets in 149 countries.
 It is marketed to consumers in 25 countries through distributors, public health programs, and/or retailers and in the U.S. by prescription.